 The Link Between Burnout And Depression In Physicians

-Doctor Burnout and depression are related in that they share some common symptoms and can often coexist, but they are distinct conditions with different causes.
+Physician burnout and depression are related in that they share some common symptoms and can often coexist, but they are distinct conditions with different causes.
 Here are some key points that illustrate the link between burnout and depression:

 Symptom Overlap